You’ve seen our 50 most explosive choruses of all time. But what about songs that do just fine without any kind of chorus at all?

 5. The Who – ‘Pinball Wizard’

 The Who were never a group to do things by halves.
 ‘Pinball Wizard’ comes from the soundtrack to Tommy, a rock opera about a deaf, dumb and blind boy who excels at pinball, so they were hardly going to do something so mundane as include a chorus, were they?

 Inspired by ‘Gladiator’, Mike Skinner layered up some strings and opened ‘Original Pirate Material’.
 Rapping over tense violins, he alludes to his ancestors, noting “There’s sense in what I say, because I’m 45th generation Roman“.
-Sure ‘Fit But You Know It’’s got a chorus, but this is the real deal.
+Sure ‘Fit But You Know It’ has got a chorus, but this is the real deal.

 Not only a No.1 that featured a stealth mandolin, but also a No.1 that tricked listeners into thinking it had a chorus.
 Though there’s a refrain of “I’ve said too much/I haven’t said enough“, there’s no chorus proper.
 Not that it needs one, thank you very much.

 ‘Thunder Road’ is an incitement to lead a dead-end town in search of adventure.
 It’s a track about not looking back, or always facing forward.
 It makes sense then that’d there’d be nothing to hold the protagonist back, nothing to tie him to a format.
 No regrets, no choruses.